JavoneJames/jet_coding_assessment/README.md

 - include caching server and client side to lessen repeated fetch requests
 - sanitise data before it is sent to the backend
 - if response fails to fetch from the server should not redirect to results page and show appropriate message
+- search functionality should be improved by adding fuzzy finder using: https://www.fusejs.io/